-'...the relationships within the team are good, but not deep enough yet not secure enough yet, because a couple of people in the team have observed that people are still trying to be nice to each other' (Interview 2021).
+"...the relationships within the team are good, but not deep enough yet not secure enough yet, because a couple of people in the team have observed that people are still trying to be nice to each other" (Interview 2021).

-...I have legitimacy because of my relationship with the council that they would hear me and actually the rest of the social sector at the moment, they would hear me on that.'
 The potential for everyone to be a leader, has at times created tensions around role boundaries.
 For example, uncertainty around roles and responsibilities have been described as well as the difficulty in remaining neutral in conversations.